kree-nickm/Moon-Mod-Tools/README.md

 ### pitbot
 Manages the role that marks users as suspended, and logs disciplinary actions to allow moderators to better manage punishments against users who break the server rules.

+For end user documentation, see the [pitbot module readme](modules/pitbot/README.md).

 Configuration Options:
 * **logChannelId** - The snowflake ID of the channel where pitbot will report all disciplinary actions that it takes.
 * **spamChannelId** - The snowflake ID of the channel where pitbot will report certain actions that tend to cause spam, such as users being pitted by bullet hell.